Creating an Employee Engagement Survey for Your Deskless Workers

 So, lesson number one is to engrain surveying into your communication strategy all year long.

-Why Some Surveys Fail
+Why Do Some Surveys Fail?

 There is also this notion out there of survey fatigue.
 But this concept isn’t always well understood.
-Given that employees actually want to have the chance to provide regular feedback, survey fatigue isn’t getting tired of taking surveys.
+Given that employees actually want the chance to provide regular feedback, survey fatigue isn’t getting tired of taking surveys.
 Survey fatigue is when employees are repeatedly asked for feedback, and then that feedback is never acted on or acknowledged.

 There are a number of reasons why we sometimes drop the ball on following up after a survey:

-- We haven’t planned adequately for follow up.
+- We haven’t planned adequately for follow-up.
 Internal communication professionals are busy.
 And surveying often takes the back seat to the many things we have to communicate on a daily basis.

 - We don’t have buy-in from our senior leaders.
 Surveying really is a team sport.
 To come back to your employees with a plan of action, you’ll need your senior leaders to commit to addressing what comes out of the survey.
 If they aren’t committed, it will be hard to make a real change based on your findings.

 - We get blindsided by the responses.
 Especially, if you survey rarely or don’t currently have a focus group, you might be less in touch with the needs of your deskless workers than you realized.
-A great tip here is to hypothesize what you think you might learn and plan for it.
-If you have no idea what your teams might say, go through an exercise of asking what the best case scenario is, the worst case, and the most likely.
+A great tip here is to brainstorm what you think you might learn and plan for it.
+If you have no idea what your teams might say, go through an exercise of asking what the best-case scenario is, the worst case, and the most likely.
 And then plan from there with your leadership team.

 How to Make Sure Your Employee Engagement Survey Succeeds